CJMoshy/CMPM121_Final_a/README.md

 ## Tools and Materials

 1. **Engines, Libraries, & Frameworks**
-   - Our team will begin development with the Phaser 3 platform for web games.
+   - Our team will begin development with the Phaser 3 platform for web games, as we have extensive experience with this framework.
    - Our game will feature a 2D, pixel art style.
    - We will use the V8 engine running on Deno for development.
    - We will deploy prototypes to GitHub Pages.

 2. **Programming Languages and Data Languages**
    - Initially, our team will use TypeScript, then switch to C# in the second half of our project.
+   - We choose TSC initially because we all have experience with it and feel comfortable developing Phaser Games
    - We are experimenting with simple custom DSLs for subroutines in our software.
    - We realistically plan to use something like JSON or SQL (with a PostgreSQL-backed database) for data storage.